TravelXML/credit-cards-validation/README.md

 Step 6 : Add the last digit of the credit card (5) with the total sum (75) | 80

 Step 7 : If the digit you have is a multiple of 10 than the credit card is valid 8 * 10 is 80

+Card Start with 4 : VISA 16 digit
+Card Start with 5 : Master 16 digit
+Card Start with 3 : MX 15 digit